japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

 fileServer: RpcEnvFileServer
 ----

-xref:rpc:RpcEnvFileServer.adoc[] of the RPC system
+rpc:RpcEnvFileServer.md[] of the RPC system

-Used when xref:ROOT:SparkContext.adoc[] is created (and registers the REPL's output directory) and requested to xref:ROOT:SparkContext.adoc#addFile[addFile] or xref:ROOT:SparkContext.adoc#addJar[addJar]
+Used when ROOT:SparkContext.md[] is created (and registers the REPL's output directory) and requested to ROOT:SparkContext.md#addFile[addFile] or ROOT:SparkContext.md#addJar[addJar]

 === [[openChannel]] openChannel Method